This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Reasons why aloe vera is susceptible to damage from the cold

 Aloe vera is a plant known to originate from the Arabian Peninsula that thrives in both tropical and semi-tropical climates.
-In hot climates, the plant can thrive outside all year round and peak during the spring and summertime in most areas.
+In hot environments, the plant can thrive outside all year round and peak during the spring and summertime in most areas.

 However, in colder weather, several factors make it hard for the plant to survive.